telmomenezes/telmomenezes.github.io/phd/index.md

 title: PhD
 ---

-h1.
-My PhD Thesis: Evolutionary Computational Intelligence for Multi-Agent Simulations
+# My PhD Thesis: Evolutionary Computational Intelligence for Multi-Agent Simulations

-You can download a pdf version of my thesis "here":http://telmomenezes.com/resources/Telmo_Menezes_PhD_Thesis.pdf.
+You can download a pdf version of my thesis [here](http://telmomenezes.com/resources/Telmo_Menezes_PhD_Thesis.pdf).

-h2.
-Abstract
+# Abstract

-*Keywords*: Computational Intelligence; Multi-Agent Simulations; Evolutionary Computation; Genetic Programming; Complex Systems; Artificial Life; Emergence of Group-Behavior; Bloat Control.
+**Keywords**: Computational Intelligence; Multi-Agent Simulations; Evolutionary Computation; Genetic Programming; Complex Systems; Artificial Life; Emergence of Group-Behavior; Bloat Control.

 The growing interest in multi-agent simulations, influenced by the advances in fields like the sciences of complexity and artificial life is related to a modern direction in computational intelligence research.
 Instead of building isolated artificial intelligence systems from the top-down, this new approach attempts to design systems where a population of agents and the environment interact and adaptation processes take place.